TVW96/CSS_GradientBorder/README.md

 ## CSS Challenge:
-### Try recreating these same css style with sass.
+### Try recreating these same css style's with sass.